 A prayer log in a Bible study notebook is not a general prayer journal.
 It is passage-specific: each entry is anchored to a verse or theme from the day's reading.
 The format is simple — date, passage reference, a one-sentence summary of what the passage revealed, and a written prayer that responds directly to that revelation.
 This format prevents the common drift where prayer becomes disconnected from Scripture and reverts to a list of personal requests.

-The BibleLum Journal Template includes a dedicated Prayer Response section at the bottom of each study page.
+Both BibleLum templates include a dedicated Prayer Response section at the bottom of each study page.
 The section is pre-formatted with a prompt: “In response to what I read today, I want to pray…” This prompt is deliberately open-ended — it can accommodate a sentence or a paragraph, a confession or a petition, a lament or a doxology.
 The goal is to make the transition from observation to prayer as frictionless as possible.

 Component 3: The Reading Tracker